maxnatamo/arrexporter/README.md

 # ArrExporter

-ArrExporter is a simple standalone application that can query other self-hosted applications, like Tautulli.
+ArrExporter is a simple standalone application that can query other self-hosted applications, like Tautulli and the *Arr-suite.
 It ingests the data into an Influx database, so it can be used with Grafana.

-Currently, only Tautulli is supported for Plex monitoring.
+Currently, only Tautulli and Radarr are supported, but support for Sonarr and Overseerr is planned.

 ## Getting Started